jakdot/pyactr/README.txt

 Installing pyactr
 -----------------

-The best way to install this is to run pip:
+The best way to install pyactr is to run pip:

 pip3 install pyactr